-Debt collection is a process which requires a combination of business and legal leverage to obtain payment from an unwilling debtor.
+Debt collection is the process of obtaining payment from an unwilling debtor.
 In these FAQs, we provide answers to some of the most common questions from creditors in respect of the debt collection process.
 If you would like to find out more about how we can help with debt collection, please contact one of our Commercial Litigation and ADR or Fraud and Asset Recovery lawyers.

 Q. What is the difference between a debt collection agency and a law firm?

-Though debt collection agencies frequently threaten legal proceedings when dealing with creditors, more sophisticated debtors are often aware that such agencies cannot follow through on these threats.
+Though debt collection agencies frequently threaten legal proceedings when dealing with creditors, more sophisticated debtors are often aware that such agencies cannot follow through on these threats as only law firms can initiate and prosecute such proceedings.
 As a result, such threats often fail when made by a debt collection agency.

 Because debt collection agencies in Hong Kong are only regulated to the extent they are engaged by certain regulated financial institutions, some debt collection agencies engage in unscrupulous tactics.
 These unscrupulous tactics include the threat of violence and sustained harassment by telephone calls.
 The use of such tactics can reflect poorly on creditors as debt collection agencies are often regarded as extensions of the creditors whom they represent.

-Law firms, in contrast, are regulated and can use not only business leverage but also legal leverage and can often coordinate the use of legal leverage internationally across multiple different jurisdictions.
+Law firms, in contrast, are regulated and can use the full arsenal of legal tools available through the courts to force the debtor to pay or to put the debtor into bankruptcy if he does not pay.
+At the same time, law firms can coordinate the use of legal leverage internationally across multiple different jurisdictions.
 A creditor using a law firm is normally unconcerned with reputational risks.
-Because law firms can apply legal leverage when business leverage options have been exhausted, they have no need to resort to threats of violence.
+Because law firms can apply legal leverage, they have no need to resort to threats of violence.

 Timothy Loh LLP is a law firm regulated by the Law Society of Hong Kong and can assist with debt collection.

-Q. How can a law firm help with debt collection?
+Q. What legal tools are available to a law firm to help with debt collection?

-A law firm may apply to court throughout the debt collection process for ancillary orders to support the debt collection process.
+A law firm may apply to court as part of the debt collection process for ancillary orders to support the debt collection process.
 These ancillary orders may help to obtain information about the debtor and his or her assets as well as to freeze assets to ensure that a debtor does not dissipate those assets.

 Timothy Loh LLP has experience with all 3 types of options for debt collection and pursuing ancillary orders to support debt collection efforts.